Haishi2016/bacon-net/docs/_sources/index.rst.txt

-..
-BACON documentation master file, created by sphinx-quickstart on Wed Apr 30 00:48:14 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 BACON documentation
 ===================

-Welcome to BACON, an end-to-end explanable AI model for decision-making problems.
+Welcome to BACON, a neural symbolic network for decision-making problems.

 .. toctree::
    :maxdepth: 2